mepepin/Test/README.md

 ## Introduction

 This document summarizes the computational methods that were used to examine the contribution of prolactin receptor-mediated control of beta cell transcriptional reprogramming on metabolic adaptation to pregnancy.
-The **Supplemental Tables** and **Supplemental Figures** are located in files above this document (available for download).
+The **Supplemental Tables** (as .xlsx file) and **Supplemental Figures** (as .pptx file) are located in files above this document (available for download).

 ## Microarray Pre-processing